TechWithNate/MyMovie/README.md

-# MyMovie
+# MyMovie App
-Hi I am Dzreke-Poku Nathan
+This is a simple movie app that basicall display basic information about a movie